-In 2013, the European Commission evaluated the progress made by EPCIP and suggested the programme enter a new more practical phase for the future.
-This phase involves launching a pilot project analysing four critical European infrastructures with regards to possible threats.
+In 2013, the European Commission evaluated the progress made by EPCIP and suggested that the programme enter a new, more practical phase.
+This phase involves launching a pilot project analysing four critical European infrastructures that could be vulnerable to threats.
 These are:

 - The EU's electricity transmission grid

 - GALILEO – the European programme for global satellite navigation.

 Thematic Network on Critical Energy Infrastructure Protection

 The Thematic Network on Critical Energy Infrastructure Protection (TNCEIP) for the energy sector allows operators to exchange information on threat assessment, risk management, cyber security, and other related topics.